 "I suppose the thing most people don´t know, and what surprised me, was how "normal" Michael Jackson was in person.
-His public image is so strange I did not know what to except but when I met with him we had a very typical and relaxed conversation.
+His public image is so strange I did not know what to expect but when I met with him we had a very typical and relaxed conversation.
 We had many common interests we talked about.
 Maybe I am just a freak also."

-Mark Ryden, artist/creator of the dangerous album cover
+Mark Ryden, artist/creator of the Dangerous album cover

 “Greatest entertainer in the world and one of the smartest people and businessmen in the world.”

 "He's very artistic and he's an enormous show biz buff.
 He can quote you lyrics from all kinds of musicals.
 Ask him the lyrics that Gene Kelly and Fred Astaire used in a certain picture and he can tell you.
 I find it hard to develop friendships in this business because people travel so much.
 But Michael is one of those people who stays in touch.
 You'll ask him about something, then forget you even asked him.
 But he'll call you back--even if it's three weeks later--with the answer.
 He'll have looked it up or found it out from someone else.
 He's a wonderful wonderful friend to have."